nicocardiel/filabres/doc/science-imaging.rst

 .. note::

-   The reduction of science images is carry out individually, i.e., the scientific images are not combined within any time span prior to the reduction process (in fact, the value of ``maxtimespan_hours`` is set to zero in the file ``configuration_cafos.yaml``).
+   The reduction of science images is carried out individually, i.e., the scientific images are not combined within any time span prior to the reduction process (in fact, the value of ``maxtimespan_hours`` is set to zero in the file ``configuration_cafos.yaml``).